Frequently Asked Questions

 • No driving during class.

-• Stay upright.
-No lounging or lying down.
+• Remain seated upright—no lounging or lying down.

 Continuing Education & License Renewal